christy1206/biwoof/README.md

 <img src="https://github.com/christy1206/biwoof/blob/pictures/result.JPG" width="800" height="400"/>

-If you use theis method in your research, please cite:
+If you use this method in your research, please cite:

 @article{liong2018less,\
   title={Less is more: Micro-expression recognition from video using apex frame},\